2019ChenGong/Offline_RL_Poisoner/README.md

-# Mind Your Data!
-Hiding Backdoor in Offline Reinforcement Learning Datasets
+# BAFFLE: Hiding Backdoors in Offline Reinforcement Learning Datasets

 ## Models
 Please check our agents' parameters in this anonymous link: